HydroTeamBelgium/Cloud/common/logging.md

 - **`DEBUG`**: Detailed information for debugging (e.g., variable values or step-by-step execution).
 - **`INFO`**: General updates to confirm things are working (e.g., "Server started").
-- **`WARNING`**: Minor issues that don’t stop the program (e.g., "Configuration file not found, using defaults").
+- **`WARNING`**: Minor issues that don't stop the program (e.g., "Configuration file not found, using defaults").
 - **`ERROR`**: Serious problems that affect functionality (e.g., "Database connection failed").
 - **`CRITICAL`**: Severe errors that may crash the program (e.g., "Out of memory, terminating").

-Choose the right level based on the message’s purpose and severity.
+Choose the right level based on the message's purpose and severity.

+## Message Levels vs. LOG_LEVEL Environment Variable

+1. **Message Levels**: When you write code like `logger.debug()` or `logger.info()`, you're assigning a severity level to that specific message.

+2. **LOG_LEVEL Environment Variable**: This sets a threshold that determines which messages actually appear in the console.
+Only messages with a level equal to or higher than this threshold will be displayed.

+Think of it like a filter:
+- Your code contains messages at various levels (DEBUG, INFO, WARNING, etc.)
+- The LOG_LEVEL environment variable determines which of these messages are actually shown

+### Why Change LOG_LEVEL?

+- **Development**: Set LOG_LEVEL=DEBUG to see all messages, including detailed debugging information
+- **Production**: Set LOG_LEVEL=INFO or WARNING to reduce log volume and focus on important events
+- **Troubleshooting**: Temporarily change LOG_LEVEL to DEBUG when investigating an issue, then switch back

 ---